dughub/github-notes/renaming.md

 # Rename a file
+## Method 1 - rename file then add in git
 To rename a file that is already commited to the repo:<br>
 1. Rename the file e.g., `mv oldname.txt newname.txt`<br>
 2. git add both file names (new and old):